 I pack at least 4 lunches every day, sometimes 5 or 6 if I'm packing for my husband and/or myself.
 And I try to get the lunches packed ahead of time.
 That means I have lunches packed and in the fridge while I have other lunch boxes still at school, or in the dishwasher.
 So this means that we really need at least 2 or 3 full sets of boxes.
 Boxes for 4 people, times 3 sets, is 12 - 18 containers.
 If they didn't nest together for storage I would need an entire cabinet just to store them, which would never work because we have a small house and a small kitchen.

 You can see in this picture that I have 10 containers nested in this drawer, and I think about 13 or 14 lids.
-This same space would hold only one or two of any other style of container.
+This same space would hold only a few of any other style of container.

 The nesting also makes them great for family picnic packing.
 Once we've all eaten our lunch, I can nest the boxes together, which saves space in our bag.